iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 <exercise>
 Write the function `(singleton? coll)` which returns `true` if the collection has only one element in it and `false` otherwise.
+This is a very useful helper function in the remainder of this chapter.

 Do not use `count` as it can be expensive on long sequences.
+This function is not recursive.

 ~~~clojure
 (singleton?
 [1])     ;=> true